This file

 Before another

-number of our paper is issued, the Anniversary of our National Independence will
+number of our paper is issued, the Anniversary of our National Independence

-have passed.
-Another year will be added
+will have passed.
+Another year will be

-experience of another cycle.
-The
+trials and experience of another cycle.

-confidence in the permanency and stability of free institutions.
-On that day the heart of the American citizen
+inspire renewed confidence in the permanency and stability of free

-beats warm with gratitude, his step is elastic and his bearing proud.
-His daily
+the American citizen beats warm with gratitude, his step is elastic and his

-vocation is suspended, his cares and business laid aside, and his individuality
+bearing proud.
+His daily vocation is suspended, his cares and business laid aside, and his individuality forgotten in the pride of

-forgotten in the pride of citizenship . . .
-Despotic pretensions produced
+citizenship . . .
+Despotic pretensions produced resistance that, crowned with

-blessings.
-The "arms of the mighty
+success, resulted in incalculable and untold blessings.
+The "arms of the mighty was

-the corner stone in the edifice of universal freedom.
+corner stone in the edifice of universal freedom.

 Scarce